Monte-Carlo/Moments micro-macro Parareal method for unimodal and bimodal scalar McKean-Vlasov SDEs: Numerical experiments

+where every particle $X^{(p)}$ is shifted modulo $2\pi$ into the interval $[0, 2\pi]$.
 In \cite{kloeden_gauss_quadrature_2017} a shift modulo $2\pi$ is applied in each time-step.
-That corresponds to shifting at each timestep every particle $X$ modulo $2\pi$ into $[0, 2\pi]$ in the Euler-Maruyama algorithm.
+This corresponds to shifting at each timestep every particle $X^{(p)}$ modulo $2\pi$ into $[0, 2\pi]$ in the Euler-Maruyama algorithm.
 This creates a unimodal distribution of the solution particles.
 If no such shift is applied, the SDE \eqref{SDE_plane_rotator} possesses a multimodal particle distribution.